 You might not realize it but some infections can alter your horse’s behavior and, although it’s not common, it can lead to what would normally be classed as vices.
 The good news though is that generally, a course of antibiotics will resolve this.

-If there’s no physical reason for your horse pawing the ground (and it’s not part of this natural behavior) then there’s a behavioral reason behind the habit and while it’s not likely to be serious you should still try and resolve the problem, in the long run, it’ll make for a happier horse.
+If there’s no physical reason for your horse pawing the ground (and it’s not part of his natural behavior) then there’s a behavioral reason behind the habit.
+While it’s not likely to be serious you should still try and resolve the problem.
+In the long run, it’ll make for a happier horse.

 Whether your horse is trying to get your attention or that of another horse, pawing the ground is a common way of doing this.
 While we may call out to a friend or whistle to get their attention but horses will paw the ground instead.